-The Subcommittee achieved the objectives established in September 2016 and has created a series of actions to be taken up by the Common Council, the MPD and the Ad Hoc Committee.
+The President's Work Group achieved the objectives established in September 2016 and has created a series of actions to be taken up by the Common Council, the Chief of Police and the Ad Hoc Committee.

-The recommendations directed to the MPD and Common Council are short-term policy recommendations which are designed for consideration before the completion of the work of the Ad Hoc Committee.
-The Subcommittee also evaluated several other areas of interest related to the on-going work of the Ad Hoc Committee and has crafted specific action items for those issues.
-These issues require a more in-depth understanding and familiarity with police policies and procedures for successful completion.
+The President's Work Group intends for those actions addressed to the Chief of Police and the Common Council to be implemented as soon as possible.
+The President's Work Group also evaluated several other areas of interest related to the ongoing work of the Ad Hoc Committee and has crafted specific action items for those issues.
+These issues require a more in-depth analysis and familiarity with police policies and procedures for successful completion.

-The Subcommittee learned a great deal through its work and wishes to express its gratitude to the residents of Madison, the MPD, the Ad Hoc Committee and the Common Council for their participation and support of this effort.
+The President's Work Group learned a great deal through its work and wishes to express its gratitude to the residents of Madison, the MPD, the Ad Hoc Committee and the Common Council for their participation and support of this effort.